hackspotofficial/Wifispot/README.md

-# 📶 WiFi Spot - Educational Security Lab
+# 📶 WiFi Spot - educational Security Lab

 > **Ethically Crafted by [HackSpot](https://github.com/hackspotofficial)**

 ---

 ## 🚀 About The Tool
-**WiFi Spot** is an educational, terminal-based cybersecurity awareness simulator.
-It demonstrates how easily a fake WiFi login page (Phishing) can be created to capture credentials locally.
+**WiFi Spot** is an educational, terminal-based cybersecurity awareness .
+It shows how easily a fake WiFi login page (Phishing) can be created to capture credentials locally.

 <img width="720" height="643" alt="63613" src="https://github.com/user-attachments/assets/a1f58839-0c94-48a2-870d-8e63c678f518" />